Miss Universe Nepal 2022

-Miss Universe Nepal 2022 is the 3rd annual Miss Universe Nepal beauty pageant, held on 25 August 2022.
-At the end of the event, Sujita Basnet crowned Sophiya Bhujel as her successor.
-She is set to represent Nepal in the Miss Universe 2022.
+Miss Universe Nepal 2022 was organized by Umanga Creations, on 25 August 2022 at Hotel Yak & Yeti, Kathmandu.
+At the end of the event, Sujita Basnet crowned Sophiya Bhujel as the Miss Universe Nepal 2022 to the Miss Universe 2022.

-The winner of Miss Universe Nepal 2022 will win NPR Rs.
-1,000,000 and other prizes.

-Image Channel will broadcast the pageant live and for all the Nepalese abroad.
-Miss Universe Nepal 2022 will also be live streamed on Youtube.
+Image Channel broadcast the pageant live on Television and official youtube channel.

 Background

 Location and date

-The third edition of the Miss Universe Nepal beauty contest was scheduled to be held on 25 August 2022.
+The sixth edition of the Miss Universe Nepal beauty contest was scheduled to be held on 25 August 2022.
 The press conference of the contest was conducted at the Hyatt Regency Hotel in Kathmandu.
-For the first time, the Miss Universe Nepal held workshops in different parts of Nepal.
-All the Miss Universe Nepal workshops were hosted by the managing director of Miss Universe Nepal Nagma Shrestha, Miss Universe Nepal 2021 Sujita Basnet, fashion stylist Sagar Gurung and Miss Universe Nepal catwalk trainer, Smith Tamang.
+For the first time, the organizers held workshops in different parts of Nepal.
+All the workshops were hosted by the managing director Uddhab Adhikari, Miss Universe Nepal Sujita Basnet, fashion stylist Sagar Gurung and catwalk trainer, Smith Tamang.

 Hosts and Performer

-Like the last two editions, Subeksha Khadka will host this edition with another co-host that will be announced later.
+Like the last two editions, Subeksha Khadka hosted this edition with another co-host Presca Udas.

 Selection of Participants

-Applications for Miss Universe Nepal started on 4 May and applications ended on 2 July.
+Applications for Miss Universe Nepal 2022 started on 4 May and applications ended on 2 July.